DZakh/Custom-border-mixin/README.md

 **`$gap`** (number)
 Should be any non-negative size number.
 Length of empty intervals.
 **`$color`** (color)
-Should be color.
+Should be a color.
 It's color.
 **`$translate`** (anything)
 Can take any value.
-If false, will not change anything; if true, will move the border one section; if number, will take the number as a coefficient and move the border from the origin position.
+If false, will not change anything; if true, will move the border one section; if number, will take the number as a coefficient and move the border from the original position.
-This's a very useful property for fine-tuning borders and also for animations.
+That's a very useful property for fine-tuning borders and also for animations.
 **`$start`** (string)
 Should be either **origin**,  or **center**,  or **opposite**.
-This is like justify-content start, center, and end.
+These are like justify-content's values: start, center and end.
 For better understanding take a look at [code example](https://codepen.io/dzakh/pen/NWWwRpp).

 > **Note:** translate property doesn't work with **center** value.

-*Also you can use the underscore sign `_` to skip the property and keep it as default.*
+*Also, you can use the underscore sign `_` to skip the property and keep it as default.*

 ### Border defaults